janchua19/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/TestCase.md

 [] Case4
     Given a parking lot and a wrong ticket
     When customer fetch the car
-    Then return a no car
+    Then return no car

 [] Case5
+    Given a parking lot and used ticket
+    When fetch the car
+    Then return no car

+[] Case5
     Given a parking lot but no space available
     When park the car
     Then return no parking ticket

-[] Case6
-    Given a parking lot with two car and two parking ticket When fetch the car
-    Then return correct car